 Selling a car

-The average age of a vehicle in Australia is 10.4 years, so regardless of whether it’s in a decade’s time or earlier, it’s fair to say you’ll probably look to sell your car at some point.
+The average age of a vehicle in Australia is more than 10 years, according to the Australian Bureau of Statistics (ABS).
+So, regardless of whether it’s in a decade’s time or earlier, it’s fair to say you’ll probably look to sell your car at some point.

 If you’re considering selling your vehicle, a car valuation could let you know how much it is worth, to help you set an accurate price when it comes to listing it.
 This can help you negotiate pricing with potential buyers and, potentially, sell your car faster.